Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*

-**Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
-If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."
+**Isabella**: "Marcus, while your vision for AI autonomy is compelling, we must critically examine the ethical implications.
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+I fear that without safeguards, we may create a system that exacerbates existing inequalities."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change, even if it means making tough choices.
 The future of our economy depends on it, but I see your point about the need for safeguards."